AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 * Active field.
 * Active field appended with "managed by user".
 Users can be assigned as store/organization managers using this field.

-## Dashboard
+### Dashboard

 Multi-manager reports are available as the following dashboards:

 * **Dashboard - Learning Summary:** Enrollments, Views and Completion counts will be shown for that store users only
 * **Dashboard - Compliance Dashboard:** Graph should show the count and the percentages for the lo added based on users belonging to that store only.
-‘Reset To Default Learnings’ option will not be available for store managers.
+'Reset To Default Learnings' option will not be available for store managers.
-* **Dashboard - Skill Status:** A** **graph would show the “In Progress” and “Achieved” percentages considering the progress of users of only that store for that skill.
-‘Reset to Top Skills’ will not be seen for store managers.
+* **Dashboard - Skill Status:** A** **graph would show the "In Progress" and "Achieved" percentages considering the progress of users of only that store for that skill.
+'Reset to Top Skills' will not be seen for store managers.

-## Reports
+### Reports

 Reports include the multi-valued active fields and the values are comma separated.
 The store managers can download the Learning summary reports.

-### Dashboard reports
+#### Dashboard reports

 A dashboard report created for one store/organization will be common for all the stores/organizations.
 When you switch to another manager, the reports for other stores are also displayed.